playbook black h

 At this stage, the focus is clarity.
 Leaders agree where attention will make the biggest difference.

-Step 2.
+Phase 2.
 Select shared behaviours

-Up to three high leverage behaviours are selected as the collective focus.
+Up to three high-leverage behaviours are selected as the collective focus.

 In practice, this often includes:

-• Introducing the Leadership Cycle to all leaders
+• Introducing the Everyone Succeeds Leadership Cycle

 • Sharing the book and workbook

-Step 3.
+Phase 5.
 Diagnose individual strengths and needs

 November